-COVID-19 mortality and air pollution
+COVID-19 mortality and air pollution – a new link

-Particularly striking was the finding that even small increases in long term exposure to air pollution were associated with large increases in mortality linked to COVID-19, at a magnitude that was 20 times what would have been estimated.
+They found that long-term exposure to PM2.5 is associated with worsened severity of COVID-19 infection symptoms and an increased risk of death.
+Like the Netherlands study, even small increases in air pollution were associated with large increases in mortality linked to COVID-19, at a magnitude that was 20 times what would have been estimated.

-An increase of 1 mg/m3 in long-term PM2.5 exposure is associated with a 15% increase in the COVID-19 mortality rate,” says the study’s authors.
+“An increase of 1 mg/m3 in long-term PM2.5 exposure is associated with an 8% increase in the COVID-19 mortality rate.”

 Have you read?

-Second, air pollution sets off inflammatory reactions in the airways and the lining of the lungs, making it easier for pathogens such as COVID-19 to cause extensive damage.
+First, pollutants in the air damage the lungs in several ways, making them more susceptible to infection by COVID-19.
+This includes direct damage to the cilia, the microscopic hairs in the upper airways that help keep pathogens out.
+In addition, air pollution also sets off inflammatory reactions in the airways and the lining of the lungs, making it easier for pathogens such as COVID-19 to cause extensive damage.

-Nature is sending us a message that if we neglect the planet, we put our own well-being at risk.”
+“Nature is sending us a message that if we neglect the planet, we put our own well-being at risk.”

 About the author: